katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ## The Science and Design of NEON

-To gain a better understanding of the broad scope fo NEON watch this 4 minute long video.
+To gain a better understanding of the broad scope of NEON watch this 4 minute long video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/39YrzpxVRF8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>